Quantum Walk Inspired Dynamic Adiabatic Local Search: Grover Search to Adiabatic Local Search Mapping

-By using the condition $dt/ds = \frac{1}{\epsilon g^2(s)}$ (see Appendix \ref{sect:sTot}), the region where the gap quickly significantly decreases or increases is during the sluggish period of $s$.
-That region is the period of schedule $s$ where catalyst should be involved.
-The region having $abs(d^2t/ds) \geq 64$ is the sluggish period.
-The rationale is that $N$ increases exponentially based on $n$ and if we choose some number proportional to $N$ as the threshold, it could be that $d^2t/ds$ never reaches the threshold, even though it is a sluggish period of $s$.
-By using this threshold, the starting point $s_{strt}^{slug}$ and the stopping point $s_{stp}^{slug}$ to mark the sluggish period can be identified.
-Taking the example in \cite{roland2002quantum}, we can re-plot and get $t$ as a function of $s$ as $t = f(s)$ and $f'(s) = dt/ds$ in Figure \ref{fig:timeschedule_1} - \ref{fig:timeschedule_2} with $N=64$.
+By using the condition $f'(s) = dt/ds = \frac{1}{\epsilon g^2(s)}$ (see Appendix \ref{sect:sTot}), the region where the gap quickly significantly decreases or increases is during the sluggish period of $s$.
+That is the portion of schedule the $s$ where catalyst should be employed.
+The region where $|df^2(s)/ds^2)| \geq \delta_0$ is the sluggish period. \black{The threshold value $\delta_0=64$ was chosen because if we choose a threshold proportional to $N$, as $N$ increases exponentially, the quantity $d^2t/ds^2$ might never reach the $N$-dependent threshold within the adiabatic evolution schedule $0\le s\le 1$.} By using this threshold, the starting point $s_{strt}^{slug}$ and the stopping point $s_{stp}^{slug}$ used to mark the sluggish period can be identified.
+Using the example in \cite{roland2002quantum}, we can re-plot and get $t$ as a function of $s$ as $t = f(s)$ and $f'(s) = dt/ds$ in Figure \ref{fig:timeschedule_1} - \ref{fig:timeschedule_2} with $N=64$.